enthought/edge-examples/Minimal/README.md

 ## Routes and prefixes

-This example uses the ``edge-native-base`` Docker image as a starting point.
-That image provides a small proxy server that handles routing, along with the more complicated parts of talking to JupyterHub (for example, handling the OAuth2 connection process).
+This example is designed to be run next to a reverse proxy provided by Edge, that handles routing, along with the more complicated parts of talking to JupyterHub (for example, handling the OAuth2 connection process).

 Edge will serve your app under a URL prefix which is set at runtime, and contains values like the current user name and app name.
 This prefix is